fmease/rruxwry/README.md

 If you'd like to know the precise commands *rrustdoc* runs under the hood for example to be able to open a rust-lang/rust GitHub issue with proper reproduction steps, pass `-V`/`--verbose` and look for output of the form `note: running `. *rrustdoc* tries very hard to minimize the amount of flags passed to `rust{c,doc}` exactly for the aforementioned use case.
 It's not perfect, you might be able to remove some flags for the reproducer (you can definitely get rid of `--default-theme=ayu` :D).

 Just like *Cargo*, *rrustdoc* recognizes the environment variables `RUSTFLAGS` and `RUSTDOCFLAGS`.
 The arguments / flags present in these flags get passed *verbatim* (modulo shell escaping) to `rustc` and `rustdoc` respectively.
-Be aware that the flags you pass *may conflict* with the ones added by *rrustdoc* but as mentioned in the paragraph above, it tries fiercely not to add flags unnecessarily.
+Be aware that the flags you pass *may conflict* with the ones added by *rrustdoc* but as mentioned in the paragraph above, it tries fiercely to not add flags unnecessarily.
 Note that your flags get added last.
-You can debug potential conflicts by passing `-V`/`--verbose` to `rrustdoc` and by looking for lines starting with `note: running ` in the output to get to know first hand what `rrustdoc` tried to pass to the underlying programs.
+You can debug conflicts by passing `-V`/`--verbose` to `rrustdoc` and by looking for lines starting with `note: running ` in the output to get to know first hand what `rrustdoc` tried to pass to the underlying programs.

 ## Command-Line Interface